ldurniat/Tetris-clone/README.md

 # Tetris-clone
-A simple Android game crated using Corona SDK
+A simple Android game crated using Corona SDK (work in progress)